DefectDojo/django-DefectDojo/README.md

 Try out the demo server at [demo.defectdojo.org](https://demo.defectdojo.org)

-Log in with `admin / 1Defectdojo@demo#appsec`.
+Log in with username `admin` and password `1Defectdojo@demo#appsec`.
 Please note that the demo is publicly accessible and regularly reset.
 Do not put sensitive data in the demo.

 ## Quick Start for Compose V2
 From July 2023 Compose V1 [stopped receiving updates](https://docs.docker.com/compose/reference/).